Viva la Vida

-"Viva la Vida" (/viːvə lə viːdə/, /es/; long live life" or "live life) is a song by British rock band Coldplay.
-It was written by all members of the band for their fourth album, Viva la Vida or Death and All His Friends (2008).
-The lyrics contain historical and Christian references (King Louis XVI of France and the French Revolution, "Roman cavalry choirs", Saint Peter) and the track is built around a looping string section with a digitally processed piano, while other layers are gradually added.
+"Viva la Vida" (/ˌviːvə lə ˈviːdə/, /es/; long live life) is a song by the British rock band Coldplay.
+It was written by all members of the band for their fourth album, Viva la Vida or Death and All His Friends (2008), on which the band explored new styles.
+The lyrics contain historical and Christian references (King Louis XVI and the French Revolution, "Roman cavalry choirs", Saint Peter) and the track is built around a looping string section with a digitally processed piano, while other layers are gradually added.